 Singapura!
 Tamasek!
-City of the Merlion.
+City of the Merlion!
 The Lion City.
-A place with snake charmers and rickshaws - Chinese junks and Malaysian skiffs - imposing doormen with heads dressed in turbans, standing cross-armed and guarding imposing luxury hotels - jungle fauna and flora, sprouting in the openings of the asphalt in the most assertive and arrogant manner - bleached white British colonial architecture contrasted against that same equatorial foliage, a striking image.
-With any luck, I might catch a ghostly glimpse of Rudyard Kipling or Noel Coward drinking gin and tonic at Raffles Hotel beneath a palm fan.
-Or maybe Greg Boyington drinking rye with his fellow Flying Tigers, swapping stories and leisurely awaiting transport to Rangoon.
+A place with snake charmers and rickshaws - Chinese junks and Malaysian skiffs - imposing doormen with heads dressed in turbans, standing cross-armed and guarding imposing luxury hotels - jungle fauna and flora, sprouting in the openings of asphalt in the most assertive and arrogant manner - bleached white British colonial architecture contrasted against that same equatorial foliage, a striking image.
+With any luck, I might catch a ghostly glimpse of Rudyard Kipling or Noel Coward drinking gin and tonics at Raffles Hotel beneath a palm fan.
+Or maybe Greg Boyington drinking rye with his fellow flyers, swapping stories and leisurely awaiting transport to Rangoon.
 Singapore brings up images of opium dens, coolies, prostitutes and convict labor from Calcutta.
 It was a place of missionaries and merchants.
 Nearby tin mines and rubber plantations fueled the coolie trade and Chinese secret societies managed and exploited it.
 Singapore had busy docks, and trafficked products and materials of every conceivable nature.
 With the opening of the Suez Canal and the advent of steamships, that traffic grew exponentially.
 Inland, there were coconut groves, nutmeg farms and tigers.
 On the coasts were mangrove swamps.
 Such images did not fill Lady T____ with awe or wonder, but Singapore offered those other attractions closer to her tastes.
 In short, aside from the heat and light, Singapore promised to be an ideal place for Lady T____ and me to rest and repair.

 Adjacent to the Trader Hotel on Tanglin Road, one of two hotels we stayed at, was a quiet mall that had, in addition to a myriad of shops catering to the business traveler, a nice wood-floored grocery store offering local foods and import items.
 Consistent with the other grocery stores that we had visited, it did not have an extensive selection of fruits or vegetables.
 There were a few things, like star-fruit or passion fruit, that were fun and exotic, but not much beyond that, which is surprising, given the year round growing season.
 For a dizzying selection of fruits and produce, a traveler would have better luck in Okinawa than Singapore.